mmacfadden/csc-842-sm23/cycle-4/README.md

   # Specifies the version of the Linux Kernel to use.
   version: 6.3.5

-  # When set to true, disables Kernal Adress Space Layout Randomization.
+  # When set to true, disables Kernel Address Space Layout Randomization.
   disable_kaslr: true

   # When set to true, disables Supervisor Mode Access Prevention.